 A Dorothy L Sayers Mystery (1987)

 Dorothy L. Sayer’s upper-crust, monocle-sporting sleuth Lord Peter Wimsey has often been portrayed on the small screen as the detective equivalent of PG Wodehouse’s posh nitwit Bertie Wooster.
 He gets a more nuanced and subtle interpretation from actor Edward Petherbridge in this excellent 10-part 1987 adaptation.
-The BBC traditional does costume drama well and there are plenty of vintage automobiles, country house interiors, and 1920s dresses for viewers to enjoy in a series of classic, cozy mysteries, which feature the always entertaining.
+The BBC traditionally does costume drama well and there are plenty of vintage automobiles, country house interiors, and 1920s dresses for viewers to enjoy in a series of classic, cozy mysteries, which feature the always entertaining.
 Emmy award-winner Harriett Walter as Wimsey’s quick-witted and feisty partner, Harriet Vane.

 Bleak House (2005)